Improving the low-dose performance of aberration correction in single sideband ptychography: Methodology

-Here, a simulated 4D-STEM dataset of monolayer WSe\textsubscript{2} is employed as the basis for object reconstruction to compare two phase unwrapping approaches, given a randomly aberrated probe.
+Here, a simulated 4D-STEM dataset of monolayer WSe\textsubscript{2} is employed as the basis for object reconstruction, given a randomly aberrated probe.
 The simulation parameters include an acceleration voltage of 60 kV and a semi-convergence angle of 25 mrad.
 The electron dose is limited to 2000 \(\mathrm{e^-}/\text{\AA}^2\) by applying Poisson noise to an initially noise-free simulated dataset (infinite dose).
 This low-dose simulation is employed to evaluate and compare the performance of the different phase unwrapping methods under noisy conditions.

-The first approach involves unwrapping the phase across all coordinates $\mathbf{K}$ for a given $\mathbf{Q}$ and then setting the values outside the sidebands to zero afterwards.
-The result of applying this to the wrapped sideband in Fig \ref{fig1}(b) is shown in the left image of Fig \ref{fig1}(c), where unwrapping remains imperfect.
-Based on this, we calculate the aberration coefficients, using the approach described in ref.\cite{Yang2016a}, and use this calculated sideband (the middle image of Fig \ref{fig1}(c)) to compensate the original.
-This leads to the corrected sideband shown in the right image of Fig \ref{fig1}(c).
-Note that the aberration correction extends up to fifth order, whereas the originally published method\cite{Yang2016a} only described as high as third order.
+The first approach tested involves unwrapping the phase across all coordinates $\mathbf{K}$ for a given $\mathbf{Q}$ and then setting the values outside the sidebands to zero.
+The result of applying this process to the wrapped sideband in Fig. \ref{fig_2}(a) is shown in the left image of Fig. \ref{fig_2}(b), where unwrapping remains imperfect.
+Based on this, we calculate the aberration coefficients, using the approach described in Ref.\cite{Yang2016a}, and use this calculated sideband (the middle image of Fig. \ref{fig_2}(b)) to compensate the original.
+This leads to the corrected sideband shown in the right image of Fig. \ref{fig_2}(b).
+Note that the aberration correction extends up to fifth order, whereas the originally published method\cite{Yang2016a} only went as high as third order.
 However, as demonstrated, the final corrected sideband remains non-flat.

-In the second approach, phase unwrapping is confined within the sideband, without considering the areas outside the sideband.
-This successfully produces a well-unwrapped, continuous, phase, as shown in the left image of Fig \ref{fig1}(d).
+In the second approach, phase unwrapping is confined within the sideband, without considering the areas outside.
+This successfully produces a well-unwrapped, continuous, phase, as shown in the left image of Fig. \ref{fig_2}(c).
 Using the unwrapped phase, we calculate the aberration coefficients and use them to correct the original phase.
-The final result, shown in the right image of Fig \ref{fig1}(d), demonstrates a much flatter corrected phase compared to the first method.
+The final result, shown in the right image of Fig. \ref{fig_2}(c), demonstrates a much flatter corrected phase compared to the first method.